Omakase app

 Takeaways: Impact

-The app makes users feel like the restaurant, Omakase, really thinks about how they can improve the experience of their clients for the next time they order from them.
+The app makes users feel like the restaurant, Omakase, really thinks about how they can improve the experience of their clients the next time they order from them.

 Takeaways: What I learned